tacs-utn/docker-networking/README.md

 # docker-networking
-An example for show how to use docker networking
+An example for showing how to use docker networking

 ### All containers running in the default network: